FRRouting/frr/doc/user/isisd.rst

 ISIS
 ****

-@acronym{ISIS,Intermediate System to Intermediate System} is a routing protocol which is described in @cite{ISO10589, RFC1195, RFC5308}.
-ISIS is an
-@acronym{IGP,Interior Gateway Protocol}.
-Compared with @acronym{RIP},
-@acronym{ISIS} can provide scalable network support and faster convergence times like @acronym{OSPF}.
-ISIS is widely used in large networks such as
-@acronym{ISP,Internet Service Provider} and carrier backbone networks.
+:abbr:`ISIS (Intermediate System to Intermediate System)` is a routing protocol which is described in @cite{ISO10589, RFC1195, RFC5308}.
+ISIS is an :abbr:`IGP (Interior Gateway Protocol)`.
+Compared with :abbr:`RIP`, :abbr:`ISIS` can provide scalable network support and faster convergence times like :abbr:`OSPF`.
+ISIS is widely used in large networks such as :abbr:`ISP (Internet Service Provider)` and carrier backbone networks.

 .. _Configuring_isisd: